gSchool/ada-1-intro-to-ruby/03-language-features/01-introduction-to-gems.md

 puts "This is uncolorized".blue.on_red.uncolorize
 ```

 Lets answer a few questions

-1. What does the gem do?
-1. How do you install the Gem and use it in your application?
-1.

 <!-- >>>>>>>>>>>>>>>>>>>>>> BEGIN CHALLENGE >>>>>>>>>>>>>>>>>>>>>> -->
 <!-- Replace everything in square brackets [] and remove brackets  -->